 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
-POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.
+The POWs were assigned to barracks and divided into groups of ten men.
+This meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.

 The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
 The sickest POWs were sent there to die.
 The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.
-Within days of arriving in the camp, he came down with malaria and was hospitalized on June 6, 1942, and assigned to Barracks 1.

-In July 1942, the family received a second letter.
+In July 1942, the wife received a second letter.
 The following is an excerpt from it.

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Technician Fourth Grade Frederick Krug had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.